CoinCircle/coding-test/README.md

 ## This is a 2-part test, each part is independent of the other part, and can be completed individually without any dependencies from Part 1 to Part 2:

 <hr>

-**The First part (Part 1) involves creating a very simple full-stack application that allows you to compare historical DAI interest rates across the top 2 on-chain protocols that allow you to earn interest on DAI:**
+**1. The First part (Part 1) involves creating a very simple full-stack application that allows you to compare historical DAI interest rates across the top 2 on-chain protocols that allow you to earn interest on DAI:**